OBSERVABILITY PLATFORM

 11. In the Resolve field, enter a time period for the resolve window as a value followed by an abbreviated unit such as 30s.
 Valid units are s (seconds), m (minutes), h (hours), or d (days).

-12. Add notes for the monitor in the Annotations field, such as runbooks, links to related dashboards, data links to related traces, and documentation links.
+12. Add notes for the monitor in the Annotations section, such as runbooks, links to related dashboards, data links to related traces, and documentation links.

 13. Click Save.